apache/directory-fortress-core/README-QUICKSTART-DOCKER-SLAPD.md

    specific language governing permissions and limitations under the License.

-# OpenLDAP & Fortress QUICKSTART on DOCKER
+# OpenLDAP & Apache Fortress QUICKSTART on DOCKER

 -------------------------------------------------------------------------------
 ## Table of Contents